HONEY BEE HILL CERAMICS

 What's Included in Class Fees

 • Clay: In other settings, clay is typically supplied in 25-pound bags that one has to purchase at around $18-$30 a bag.
-Instead, we manage our own studio reclaim, wedge up mounds 6 pounds at a time and provide that to you in any quantity desired.
+Instead, we manage our own studio reclaim, wedge up mounds at a time, and provide that to you in any quantity desired.
 Each student averages a use of about 3 pounds to 15 pounds per class.

 • Studio-produced glazes and manufactured Underglaze are also included to provide food-safe, reliable surfaces for the life of each piece.